vharg/FlowDIR/README.md

 <li>FlowDIR will plot the DEM, and ask you to clip it to an area of interest by drawing a polygon. +/- at the top right hand side of the plot can be used to zoom in or out.
 <br/>

 <center><img src="https://github.com/EllyTennant/FlowDir/blob/main/images/clip_dem.png" width="400"></center>

 The new zoomed in DEM is then plotted and you can click to define the start point.

-<li> Congratulations FlowDir is now running, its progress is stated as below:
+<li> Congratulations FlowDIR is now running, its progress is stated as below:

 ```Running FlowDir, please wait...
 Start point # [1/17] ...